jakebullet70/OctoTouchController/README.md

 ### Features
 Supports Android 4.X to about Android V9.0
 Native Android app, not a re-packaged web app
-Complete support for Klipper (V2.X)
+Complete support for OctoKlipper (V2.X)
 Portrait or landscape modes
 Built in filament loading - unloading wizard
 Built in manual bed leveling wizard